gortonator/bsds-6650/README.md

 **Office Hours** - Wednesday 2-4pm (PST)

 ### Super Talented Teaching Assistants
-- TBA
+- Tiffany Marthin - marthin.t(at)northeastern.edu
-  - time TBD
+  - Thursday 3-5pm (Tentative, Room TBD)
-- TBA
+- Heejun You - you.he(at)northeastern.edu
-  - time TBD
+  - Tuesday 1-3pm (Tentative, Room TBD)

 ## Overview
 This course will cover the essential elements of distributed, concurrent systems and build upon that